 Although it’s not an EU member state, having Swiss citizenship gives you the same rights to live, work, study and retire anywhere in the EU or EEA.

 FAQs: Safest Countries in the World

-Which is No 1 safe country in the world?
+Which is the No 1 safest country in the world?

 In 2022, Iceland is the number one safest country in the world, according to the Global Peace Index.
 This index ranks countries on a range of factors including their safety and security, political stability, and involvement in conflicts.

 Yes, Europe is typically safer than the USA.
 In fact, 13 of the world’s top 20 safest countries are located in Europe.
 In contrast, the United States ranks in 129th place on the latest Global Peace Index.
 That’s lower than Egypt, Zimbabwe, and Republic of the Congo.

 What’s the safest place on earth to live?

 Iceland is the safest place to live on Earth, according to the latests Global Peace Index, where it ranked number one for the 13th year in a row.
 New Zealand is also extremely safe, coming in second on the same index.

 Singapore is the safest country in Asia, ranking number nine on the 2022 Global Peace Index.
 The country has low crime rates, effective law enforcement and strict gun control laws.

 Portugal usually ranks high on global indices of peace and safety.
 In fact, Portugal ranks sixth in the world on the 2022 Global Peace Index.
 Portugal is especially safe because of its long-term political stability, low crime rates, and strict gun control laws.
 What’s more, Portugal doesn’t get involved in foreign conflicts, so the risk of terrorist attacks is extremely low.